openshift/openshift-origin-design/designs/administrator/4.5/quay-image-vulnerabilities/index.md

 # Quay Container Security Operator Enhancements

-Enhancements have been made to the Container Security Operator, with the **Image Vulnerabilities** status on the cluster dashboard now having clearer labeling and access to the **Image Vulnerabilities** list.
-Also Pods now include a **Vulnerabilities** tab which lists out the vulnerable containers on the pod.
+Enhancements have been made to the Container Security Operator, with the **Image Vulnerabilities** status on the cluster dashboard now having clearer labelling and access to the **Image Vulnerabilities** list.
+Also, Pod Details now include a **Vulnerabilities** tab which lists out the vulnerable containers on the pod.

 ## Image Vulnerabilities on Cluster Dashboard